Determining the Hubble Constant with AGN-assisted Black Hole Mergers: Detection rate of mergers

-With the improving sensitivity of LIGO/Virgo, and with the construction of KAGRA \cite{PhysRevD.88.043007}, and later the construction of LIGO-India \cite{LIGOIndia}, the rate of gravitational-wave discoveries will rapidly increase over the next few years \cite{2018LRR....21....3A}.
-While currently uncertain, the fraction of detected mergers that originate from AGNs could be $10-50\%$ \cite{Yang_2019_harden}.
+With the improving sensitivity of LIGO/Virgo, the inclusion of KAGRA \citep{2021PTEP.2021eA103A}, and later the construction of LIGO-India \citep{LIGOIndia}, the rate of gravitational-wave discoveries will rapidly increase over the next few years \citep{KAGRA:2013rdx}.
+While currently uncertain, the fraction of detected mergers that originate from AGNs could be $10-50\%$ \citep{Yang_2019_harden}.

-It also uncertain what fraction of AGN-assisted mergers will have a detected electromagnetic counterpart.
-While there are theoretical predictions \cite{2017ApJ...835..165B,2017MNRAS.464..946S,McKernan_2019}, the emission process is not yet well understood.
-To estimate this fraction, we considered the fact that one black hole merger has a candidate electromagnetic counterpart so far, detected by ZTF \cite{Graham_2020}.
-If this candidate is a real counterpart of an AGN-assisted merger, and assuming that no other one will be found by ongoing archival searches, then the expected fraction of LIGO/Virgo's detections that has an electromagnetic counterpart is about 2\%.
-We conservatively estimate this number by considering all LIGO/Virgo's public alerts as detections.
+It is also uncertain what fraction of AGN-assisted mergers will have a detected electromagnetic counterpart.
+While there are theoretical predictions \citep{2017ApJ...835..165B,2017MNRAS.464..946S,McKernan_2019}, the emission process is not yet well understood.
+To estimate this fraction, we considered the fact that one black hole merger, GW190521 \citep{GW190521discovery}, has a candidate electromagnetic counterpart so far, detected by ZTF \citep{Graham_2020}.
+In recent analyses, although the significance of the coincidence between GW190521 and this candidate counterpart does not rise to the $3\sigma$ confidence level, there remains a favorable coincidence between the two events \citep{Palmese_2021, 2021CQGra..38w5004A}.
+For our study, we assumed that this candidate is a real counterpart of an AGN-assisted merger and, furthermore, that it is the only real joint detection, despite recently identified candidates \citep{2023ApJ...942...99G}.
+Then, the expected fraction of LIGO/Virgo's detections that have electromagnetic counterparts is about 1\%.
+We conservatively estimated this number by considering all BBH merger events currently in the Gravitational-Wave Transient Catalog as detections \citep{2018arXiv181112907T,LIGOScientific:2021usb,LIGOScientific:2021djp}.

-In addition, we may be able to identify the host galaxy of some of the AGN-assisted black hole mergers due to their accurate gravitational wave localization.
-As discussed above, this could represent $1-5\%$ of the AGN-assisted mergers, or $\lesssim 2\%$ of all black hole mergers detected by LIGO/Virgo.